nabuhant/kickstarter-analysis/Written_Report_Templatemarkdown.md

 >Unix Timestamp to readable date code: =(((cell_of_launched_at/60)/60)/24)+DATE(1970,1,1)

 **2.** The **YEAR()** function was then applied to the "Created Date" column to extract the year value of the campaign's created date.
 This value was stored in the "Years" column.
 **3.** The entirety of the data was used to create a PivotTable.
-The table's column data is the outcomes (filtered to exclude live campaigns), rows is the Created Date (by months after the year value is ungrouped), the values is the count of outcomes, and it is filtered by the years and Parent Category (theater).
+The table's column data is the outcomes (filtered to exclude live campaigns and sorted in descending order), rows is the Created Date (the value was [grouped](https://support.microsoft.com/en-us/office/group-or-ungroup-data-in-a-pivottable-c9d1ddd0-6580-47d1-82bc-c84a5a340725?ui=en-us&rs=en-us&ad=us) by months), the values is the count of outcomes, and it is filtered by the years and Parent Category (theater).
 **4.** The PivotTable was finally used to create the line graph.
 ### Analysis of Outcomes Based on Goals Describe the steps you followed and explain the code with snippets
 Below is the Outcomes vs. Goals line graph visualising the percentage of successful, cancelled, and failed campaigns in relation the their goals.